insure logo

 Powered by:

-Minimum coverage requirements for teens in West Virginia
+Minimum car insurance requirements for teens in West Virginia

-In West Virginia, teen drivers must meet the same minimum liability requirements as adults:
+In West Virginia, teen drivers must carry the same minimum liability coverage as adults before getting behind the wheel.
+That includes:

 Smart ways to save on car insurance for your teen